coleifer/peewee/docs/peewee/asyncio.rst

    Async MySQL / MariaDB database implementation.

    Uses ``aiomysql`` and the driver's native connection pool.
-The server version - used, e.g., to distinguish MySQL from MariaDB when generating :class:`JSONField` SQL - is detected when the first connection is acquired.
+The server version is detected when the first connection is acquired.
+When connecting to MariaDB, pass ``mariadb=True`` so that :class:`JSONField` SQL is generated using MariaDB-compatible syntax.

    Inherits from :class:`AsyncDatabaseMixin` and :class:`MySQLDatabase`.